Return to Intro Page

 • Matthew Mucker https://www.kisd-lawsuit.com/filings

 • This lawsuit was later strengthened by a second lawsuit filed by renowned attorney Dee Kelly Jr., supported by a nonprofit backed by one of the top neighborhood HOAs in Tarrant County.
 This effort was organized by Cary Moon, a respected former Fort Worth City Councilman.
 The lawsuits were merged due to their similar claims.
+There is no proof of any harm, therefore there is no remedy, it’s a waste of money.
+I feel sorry for the people that invested in this nonsense.
+The attorneys will walk away with money, and everyone else will be disappointed.

 The Other Side of the Story